TheStaticMage/firebot-rate-limiter/README.md

 :bulb: _Many Firebot components support limits.
 If you can achieve what you need via native Firebot functionality, you generally should.
 This example is provided for educational purposes only._

+### Persist cooldowns across streams / Firebot restarts

+:bulb: _I do not believe that Firebot can natively do this._

+- Create an advanced bucket in the RATE LIMITER tab from the left frame
+- Check the "Persist bucket data across Firebot restarts" and "Fill across Firebot restarts" boxes.

 ### Real-life example: Preventing over-notification of small bits cheers

 ### Real-life example: Preventing over-use of TTS

 ## Support

-The best way to get help is in this project's thread on Discord.
-Join the [Crowbar Tools Discord](https://discord.gg/crowbartools-372817064034959370) and then visit the [thread for Firebot Rate Limiter]() there.
+The best way to get help is in my Discord server.
+Join the [The Static Discord](https://discord.gg/hw32MM2Qxq) and then visit the `#firebot-rate-limiter` channel there.

 - Please do not DM me on Discord.
 - Please do not ask for help in my chat when I am live on Twitch.

 Bug reports and feature requests are welcome via [GitHub Issues](https://github.com/TheStaticMage/firebot-rate-limiter/issues).